 Protozoa: One-celled animals that are larger and more complex than bacteria.
 It may cause disease.

 Provider Of Last Resort: A legal obligation(traditionally given to utilities) to provide service to a customer where competitors have decided they do not want that customer's business.

 Public Adviser: An appointee of the governor who attends all meetings of the Energy Commission and provides assistance to members of the public and interveners in cases before the Commission.

 Public Interest Goals: Public interest goals of electric utility regulation include: 1) inter-and intra-class and intergenerational equity); 2) the equal treatment of equals (horizontal equity); 3) balancing long- and short-term goals that have the potential to affect intergenerational balance; 4) protecting against the abuse of monopoly power; and 5) general protection of the health and welfare of the citizens of the state, nation, and the world.
 Environmental and other types of social costs are subsumed under the equity and health and welfare responsibilities.

 PUHCA: The Public Utility Holding Company Act of 1935.
 This act prohibits acquisition of any wholesale or retail electric business through a holding company unless that business forms part of an integrated public utility system when combined with the utility's other electric business.
 The legislation also restricts ownership of an electric business by non-utility corporations.

-Pumped Hydroelectric Storage: Commercial method used for large-scale storage of power.
+Pumped Hydroelectric Storage: The commercial method used for large-scale storage of power.
 During off-peak times, excess power is used to pump water to a reservoir.
 During peak times, the reservoir releases water to operate hydroelectric generators.

-Pumping Station: Mechanical device installed in sewer or water system or other liquid-carrying pipelines to move the liquids to a higher level.
+Pumping Station: The mechanical device installed in sewer or water system or other liquid-carrying pipelines to move the liquids to a higher level.